 APA has begun work to create the association’s first treatment guidelines, focusing initially on depressive disorders and obesity – health problems that affect people of all ages and from all walks of life

-In a recent episode of APA's video series, "This Is Psychology," CEO Norman B. Anderson, PhD, shares how psychologists have insights and solutions to address the problem of climate change.
+In this episode, APA CEO Norman B. Anderson, PhD, shares insights and solutions that psychologists are offering to help address the environmental, economic and health effects of climate change.

 - American Psychological Association Elects Drexel Professor Donald N. Bersoff as 2013 President